-Closeout is the process by which Administering Agency determine that all applicable administrative actions and all required work of their grant award has been completed.
+Closeout is the process by which the Administering Agency determines that all administrative actions and all required efforts of their grant award have been completed.
+Completion of efforts includes submission of all required SFRF reports, reconciliation of cash balances, and final disposition of property.
 This is the completion of the grant award life cycle.
-Closeout is a process that takes place prior to and after the expiration or termination of the project or the grant period.
+Closeout may take place prior to (when work is complete prior to final deadline) or after the expiration or termination of the project or the grant period (when project reaches established deadline for efforts and expenditures) whichever occurs first.
+The purpose of closeout is to help ensure: